 Below is a table which lists all the film characteristics which have been discussed in the publications included in the plasma-ald.com database.
 Click on the film characteristic to get a list of relevant publications.

 I am sure there are papers I have not found.
 I am sure there is an occasional typo or omission in the database entries.
-I have hundreds of pre-2009 papers yet to add.
-As a result, the information provided is not perfect and not complete.
-Don't blame Plasma-ALD-Guy if the use of information on this site does not work out for you.
 If you know of publications I have missed or a database entry is wrong, send me an email at: firstname.lastname@example.org

 © 2014-2018 plasma-ald.com